ewjay/fapiwiki/FAPI_Meeting_Notes_2021-12-16_Pacific.rst

 Roll Call (Anoop)
 =====================

-* Attending:
+* Attending:  Nat, Dima, Mark, Anoop
 * Regrets:

  Agenda/notes:

 * Reviewed Atlantic notes
+* * PR review, closed and updates
+* * Budget (Gail) is following up for FAPI2.0
+* * Blog is available FAPI 1 vs FAPI 2

+* AU team Update
+* * Formerly approved timeframe for final version (FAPI V1) - Sept 2022
+* * Retiring the hybrid flow - April 2023
+* * Migration to FAPI 1 to FAPI 2 (Tbd)
+* * Sector includes payment, banking and energy to FAPI.
+* * Formal Technical analysis is critical.
+* * CIBA is also on track to evaluate & Adoption.
+Need implementation guidance.
+* * *  Nat will follow up with Certification group on CIBA implementation.

-* December 30th Holiday (Cancellation) Next call Jan 13th 2022 ???
+* December 30th Holiday (Cancellation) Next call Jan 13th 2022

 * The meeting was adjourned at 01:48 UTC.